mikegcoleman/docker101-linux/README.md

 Kernel \r on an \m (\l)
 ```

 Notice that our host VM is Alpine, yet we were able to run an Ubuntu container.
-With Linux containers the OS of the container does not need to match the OS of the Docker host it is running on.
+As previously mentioned, with Linux containers the OS of the container does not need to match the OS of the Docker host it is running on.

 Interactive containers are useful when you are putting together your own image.
 You can run a container and verify all the steps you need to deploy your app, and capture them in a Dockerfile.